 From Saravejo, we head north through Bosnia to re-enter Croatia and visit its northeast corner.
 This Baranja region, with its fertile agricultural lands & robust wine industry, is an important part of Croatia’s “breadbasket.”

-Our final destination is Karanac, a charming rural village located 1.5 hours from Baranja’s largest city, Osijek.
+Our final destination is Karanac, a charming rural village located an hour from Baranja’s largest city, Osijek.
 We’ll spend one night in Karanac at a simple farmstead, where we’ll be welcomed by the local family who owns and operates the farm.

 There, we’ll have the opportunity to learn about daily life in rural Croatia from our hosts and others in the village.
 That evening, we’ll break into smaller groups for dinner at the homes of neighboring families.